 - Time Travel: The source of the extra 3 billion people that have come to live to Earth.

 - Title Drop: Every chapter, of course.

-- Where the Hell Is Springfield?: At no point there is mention of where "the town" is, not even how it is called.
+- Where the Hell Is Springfield?: At no point is there mention of where "the town" is, not even what it's called.